angarsky/diveintopython/learn/classes/variables.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/classes/variables

 Python is a powerful language that supports different types of variables and properties.
 In this article, we will discuss variables, attributes, and properties in Python to help you understand them better.

 ## Understanding Variables, Attributes, and Properties